microsoft/StudentsAtBuild/Social2020/notes/madara1979.md

 > So excited for #MSBuild

-Probably the only online footprint I'll ever have online lol
+Probably the only intentional online footprint of my real name appearing anywhere.

 Hello world!